alvarobartt/investpy/README.md

 All the functions definitions and usage can be found in the [Documentation](https://investpy.readthedocs.io/)!

-## Utilites
+## Utilities

-Since investpy is just intended to retrieva data from different financial products as indexed in Investing.com, the development of support modules is presented, which implement an additional functionallity based on investpy data.
+Since investpy is intended to retrieve data from different financial products as indexed in Investing.com, the development of some support modules, which implement an additional functionallity based on investpy data, is presented.
 Note that anyone can contribute to this section by creating any package, module or utility which uses this package.
 So on, the ones already created are going to be presented, since they are intended to be used combined with investpy:

 - [investpy_portfolio](https://github.com/alvarob96/investpy_portfolio/): is a Python package to generate stock portfolios.
 - [trendet](https://github.com/alvarob96/trendet/): is a Python package for trend detection on stock time series data.